 - joining in on field trips and excursions

 - sitting your exams.

-Before leaving Australia at the end of the semester, you must make sure you have met all the criteria to pass your course:
+Before leaving Australia at the end of the term, you must make sure you have met all the criteria to pass your course.

-- Check with the UNSW School/Faculty you have enrolled in about the dates of your end of semester class tests or examinations.
+- Check with the UNSW School/Faculty you have enrolled in about the dates of your end of term class tests or examinations.

-- Make sure your flights home are booked on dates after semester and exams have finished.
+- Make sure your flights home are booked on dates after term and exams have finished.

 - You are expected to meet all the course requirements.
 By not submitting assignments or sitting exams because you are leaving Australia, you risk failing your course.

 - The university will not accept pre-booked flights as an excuse not to sit your exams or hand in assignments.